defifuture/erc20-batched-meta-transactions/README.md

 - 50 meta txs in the batch: 42310.62/meta tx (total gas: 2115531)
 - 100 meta txs in the batch: 42032.75/meta tx (total gas: 4203275)

 In this case, the benchmark is **36'000 gas** because the recipient had a prior non-zero token balance.
-As you can see, the gas usage in this use case **never beats** the benchmark.
+As you can see, the gas used in this use case **never beats** the benchmark.

 <br>